Larkenx/Rotten-Soup/README.md

          b j n    1 2 3
          vi-keys   numpad
 ```
+* To fight an enemy with your fists or melee weapon, move into a tile where they are standing.
 * You can move up and down ladders using `>` (down) and `<` (up).
 * You can rest for a turn with `.` or `5` on the numpad.
 * You can pick up items with `,` or `g`.
 If there are multiple items on the ground, all of the items are picked up at once.
 * To equip or use an item, `click` on the item in your inventory.
 You can hover over it to see
 what it does or what stats are associated with it.
 * To drop an item, hold `shift` and `click` the item you want to drop.
 (If you drop an item, you can still pick it up again).
+* If you have a ranged weapon and proper ammunition equipped, press `f` to fire your ranged weapon.
+You will enter into a targeting mode where you may choose which direction to fire.
+Select the direction you want to fire in using the movement keys.
+To cancel firing your ranged weapon, press `escape` or `f` again.

 # Current Features
 * Field of view / Fog of war